-So, to sum up, the test pyramid has a Unit test as a basic layer.
-They are implemented by developers.
-At this level, we verify that core functions work correctly in isolation from external references.
-The more unit test we have, at the earlier stages of the development process we can identify issues in the codebase and avoid a lot of further impact on the whole system.
-This approach is called shift-left: when the Automated Testing is shifted at the earlier stages in the timeline so the recovery is less expensive.
+The test pyramid has a Unit test as a primary layer.
+Developers implement them.
+At this level, we verify that core functions work correctly without external references.
+The more unit test we have, the more we can identify issues in the codebase at the earlier stages of the development process and avoid many other impacts on the whole system.
+This approach is called shift-left: when the Automated Testing is shifted at the earlier stages in the timeline, the recovery is less expensive.

 Testsigma is built to assist to start your test automation smoothly.
 Now you can impress your customers with a cutting-edge automated testing approach!

 Component, integration, contract, and automated tests comprise the traditional pyramid.
 Component tests provide service autonomy, integration tests ensure external resources are available, and contract tests ensure service interaction.
 Spring Cloud Contract and Pact are the most reliable and effective contract testing technologies.
 End-to-end tests should be created only after all other tests have been completed.
 When developing the test strategy, asking the customer what they want from test automation is critical.

 Microservices testing necessitates a thorough methodology that considers the particular constraints of distributed systems.
 Shift-left testing, service virtualization, canary testing, chaos engineering, and continuous testing are all effective testing methodologies.
 Testers must also guarantee that each microservice is tested separately and as part of a larger system to ensure its functionality, performance, dependability, and security.